fossi-foundation/fossi-foundation.github.io/_posts/2019-08-23-gsoc_LibrecoresCI_Report.md

 ### Third Phase

-In the third month, we completed Yosys Synthesis and published its result [LibreCoresCI Jenkins server][lcciopenrisc] with plot plugin which also led to the release of new version _0.5.0_ of _Librecores CI base_ docker image.
+In the third month, we completed Yosys Synthesis and published its result [LibreCoresCI Jenkins server][lcciopenrisc] with plot plugin which also led to the release of [new version][changelog] _0.5.0_ of _Librecores CI base_ docker image.

 I also worked on exporting OpenRISC test results to TAP Format and published on Jenkins with TAP plugin.